-Here is an argument against going to college that nobody is willing to talk about… except me.
+Here is an argument against going to college that nobody is willing to talk about, except the Super-Niche.

 After high-school, you have three choices,